aesc-silicon/elements-sdk/README.rst

 * Toolchain files are generated automatically
 * Nightly checks

-Focus on defining a custom SOC and writing your applcation!
+Focus on defining a custom SOC and writing your application!

 Prerequisites
 #############